-A few of these recipes are long-time favorites, and I can assure you that every recipe here is a winner.
+A few of these low-carb green vegetable recipes are long-time favorites that I’ve been making for years, and every recipe here is a winner.
 Hope you enjoy at least one of these on the Thanksgiving table!
-(And if you want more ideas for low-carb Thanksgiving Recipes, here are 25+ Low-Carb and Gluten-Free Holiday Side Dishes, Appetizers, and Salads.)

-Let’s start with the recipe for Broccoli Gratin with Swiss and Parmesan pictured above.
+Let’s start with the recipe for Broccoli Gratin pictured above.
 Most everyone in my family would love this for a Thanksgiving veggie, and I’ve made it several times through the years.
-(Although truthfully, there are some of my brothers and sisters who would still vote for the Thanksgiving Broccoli with Cheese Sauce I used to make years ago.)
+(Although some of my brothers and sisters who would still vote for the Thanksgiving Broccoli with Cheese Sauce I used to make years ago.)

-I”m happy to have a new photo for Roasted Green Beans with Mushrooms, Balsamic, and Parmesan that have been pinned millions of times!
-And I promise, you’ll love this way of roasting green beans if you try it.
+I”m happy to have a new photo for Roasted Green Beans with Mushrooms, Balsamic, and Parmesan, and I promise, you’ll love this way of roasting green beans if you try it.

 These Lemony Green Beans are something I find myself making over and over for guests.
 They cook very quickly, which makes them easy for Thanksgiving.